RATHOWEN STUD

 We showed Harry only as a youngster – he was twice Supreme Junior Exhibit at the N.S.W.
 Riding Pony State Show, and also Junior Champion under saddle.
 He was also East Coast Arabian Derivative Champion, Champion at the Arabian Nationals, and Australian Champion Arabian Riding Pony.
 After this, stud work intervened, and we did not get time to exhibit him as we would have liked.
 His first crop of foals was a pleasant indication of what was to come, and it was not long before they were beginning to leave their mark in the showring, so we were not concerned about not having sufficient time to show him himself.

-In the 2004 season the well performed Rebecca of Ravenswood (Treharne Talisman {imp.} x Ravenswood Rafiqa) bred by Sally George of Queensland, produced a stunning bay colt by Harry, which was appropriately named Rathowen By George, sister to Rave On Rathowen shown so successfully by Mrs. Debbie Thies, and to Rathowen Rachael, and we have retained this colt in partnership with Julie Conti of Dreamtime Stud in Victoria.
+In the 2004 season the well performed Rebecca of Ravenswood (Treharne Talisman {imp.} x Ravenswood Rafiqa) bred by Sally George of Queensland, produced a stunning bay colt by Harry, which was appropriately named Rathowen By George, sister to Rave On Rathowen shown so successfully by Mrs. Debbie Thies.
+Although sold to Julie Conti of Dreamtime Stud in Victoria we managed to buy him back for our own use.
 He has had a good season with the Victorian State Title Championship to his credit as an Arabian Riding Pony, and Champion Australian Saddle Pony stallion at Melbourne Summer Royal, and Reserve champion Arabian Riding Pony Stallion also.
+Since then he has produced some lovely offspring for us - the beautiful Rathowen Red Alert being one out already in the showring, and last season a tall bay filly to make small galloway, Rathowen Suddenly a Star from Sudden Impact of Astral (Sandbourne Royal Ensign ) and an extremely pretty bay/brown colt Rathowen Touch-Me-Not.

 Kolbeach Freedom

 The delightful and classy brown colt, Kolbeach Freedom (Fairley Tempest (Imp.) x Highmead Fancy Free (Imp.)) was installed in the stud as yearling.
-He is half brother to the wonderfully successful LJS Heavens Above owned by Lisa Cleary, but where Heavens is by "Harry" himself, Freedom is by Fairley Tempest (Imp.), so we have not moved too far from our original theme, although with Freedom carrying the same bloodline as Fame, we will be putting Fame on the market.
-Because of time constraints we have not shown Freedom much yet, but he was Champion Partbred Welsh at the N.S.W.
-All Welsh Show at his first outing, Ch.
-Riding Pony Stallion or Colt at Castle Hill, second at Sydney Royal 2005 in the Riding Pony but first and Champion and Supreme Partbred Welsh Exhibit a few days later.
-He has been nicknamed "Clancy".
+He is half brother to the wonderfully successful LJS Heavens Above owned by Lisa Cleary, but where Heavens is by "Harry" himself, Freedom is by Fairley Tempest (Imp.), so we have not moved too far from our original theme.

 Kolbeach Freedom (Fairley Tempest (Imp.) x Highmead Fancy Free (Imp.)) (photo Lorelle Mercer)